dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 In this article we have given an overview of the fundamental concepts of Blazor forms.

 We compared ASP.NET MVC forms to Blazor forms.
-We then looked at the fundamental concepts required to understand how to use form inputs and validation and saw how to extend and customize them to our own needs.
+We then looked at the fundamental concepts required to understand how to use form inputs and validation and saw how to extend and customise them to our own needs.